 Jyske Bank set up an EMTN program in 1997.
 The first senior unsecured public benchmark bond was issued in 2003 and Jyske Bank has since 2007 been an active player in the EMTN market.
 Jyske Bank has focused on issuance of senior unsecured EUR public benchmarks with regular intervals to maintain access to a diversified base of European debt capital market investors.

 Jyske Bank's 2019 EMTN Prospectus includes the possibility to issue preferred senior (“PS”) notes as well as non-preferred senior (“NPS”) notes in addition to subordinated Tier 2 notes and AT1 notes.
 The Prospectus can be found below:

-The last public benchmark in SP format was issued in November 2017 (value date in December 2017) and Jyske Bank A/S currently has three SP public benchmark bonds in the market:
+The last public benchmark in PS format was issued in November 2017 (value date in December 2017) and Jyske Bank A/S currently has three PS public benchmark bonds in the market:

 - EUR 500m floating rate bond maturing June 2020 (XS1622575360) – original maturity 3 years